-One question I am frequently asked by horse owners is “when should I switch my older horse to senior feed?”
+Horse owners are constantly asking “when should I switch my older horse to senior feed?”
+As nutrition experts we are here to help!

 It is interesting to note that 30-35% of the current horse populations in the US are “Seniors”.
 Surveys show 54% of all horse owners own at least 1 “senior” horse.
 By age definition “senior” horse has been defined as 15+ years of age.